Amazon ECS Linux container agent - Amazon Elastic Container Service

 Amazon ECS-optimized AMI

 The Linux variants of the Amazon ECS-optimized AMI use the Amazon Linux 2 AMI as their base.
 The Amazon Linux 2 source AMI name for each variant can be retrieved by querying the Systems Manager Parameter Store API.
-For more information, see Retrieving Amazon ECS-Optimized AMI metadata.
+For more information, see Retrieving Amazon ECS-optimized Linux AMI metadata.
 When you launch our container instances from the most recent Amazon ECS-optimized Amazon Linux 2 AMI you receive the current container agent version.
 To launch a container instance with the latest Amazon ECS-optimized Amazon Linux 2 AMI, see Launching an Amazon ECS Linux container instance.

 Additional information